codebyvik/ReactFolio/README.md

 Change the values of the below

-➡ mainColor is the Bondi Blue.
+➡ mainColor is the Bondi Blue.\
-➡ secondaryColor is the Ebony Clay .
+➡ secondaryColor is the Ebony Clay.\
-➡ darkbg is for darkmode .
+➡ darkbg is for darkmode.

 ```js
 export const Colors = {